Freedom of the Press

 Congo, Democratic Republic of (Kinshasa)

 Press Freedom Score (0 = best, 100 = worst)

 Economic Environment(0 = best, 30 = worst)

-The people of the Democratic Republic of Congo are largely illiterate and depend upon radio broadcasts for the news.
+The people of the DRC are largely illiterate and depend upon radio broadcasts for the news.
 Nonetheless, many private newspapers exist, and although not always objective, they are often able to be highly critical of the government.
 Multiple privately owned radio and television stations also operate in tandem with two state-owned radio stations as well as a state-owned television station.
-The state-owned broadcasters operate with a pro-government bias but permit other major political parties represented in the government to gain access to airtime.
+The state-owned broadcasters operate with a pro-government bias but permit other major political parties represented in the transitional government to gain access to airtime.
 Together with the Swiss-funded Fondation Hirondelle, MONUC operates an independent countrywide radio network, Radio Okapi, which has set new standards for reporting and media objectivity in a volatile political scene.
 Journalists in all major media outlets are usually poorly paid and lack sufficient training, making them vulnerable to bribery and political manipulation.
 The government refrains from any overt internet censorship.
-However, less than 1 percent of the population was able to access the internet in 2005 due to the volatility of the political situation, which made internet access difficult, if not impossible, to obtain.
+However, only a tiny portion of the population (less than 0.5 percent) was able to access the internet owing to financial constraints and the volatile political situation.